jarojasva/Core_Genome_Protocol/README.md

-# A protocol to extract the *in silico* Core Proteome
+# A protocol to extract the Core Genome

 Hi there!

-I share with you a protocol I've developed for extracting the core proteome from a set of genomes.
+I share with you a protocol I've developed for extracting the core genome (only single copy genes) from a set of genomes.
 This approach uses:

 1- Your preferred annotation software